Ushisha/yogalab-blog/posts/easy-roasted-califlower.md

 ---
 title: "Vagan Lab: Easy roasted cauliflower"
-date: "4 September, 2022"
+date: "4 December, 2022"
-excerpt: "This quick and healthy recipe for roasted cauliflower with garlic and bay seasoning is perfect for salads and side dishes.
+excerpt: "This quick and healthy recipe for roasted cauliflower with pomegranate and coriander seasoning is perfect for salads and veggie main.

 "
 cover_image: "/images/posts/img1.jpg"